 Law: The Legal Aid Act ('Wet op de Rechtsbijstand') and additional regulations RULE SPECIFICATIONS EXCLUSIONS PROBLEMS WHO In general legal aid is available for natural persons only.
-Anyone subject to Dutch law, resident in the country or with a legal problem which bears sufficient connexion with the Dutch legal order.
+Anyone subject to Dutch law, residen in the country or with a legal problem which bears sufficient connexion with the Dutch legal order.
 Legal aid is available in criminal, immigration, asylum, administrative and certain categories of civil cases.
 Legal aid is available for judicial assistance in cases before courts, administrative tribunals and - depending on the severity of the case - disciplinary tribunals or certain complaints bodies.
-Legal aid may also be available for legal advice but only if legal proceedings are imminent. cases is not available for Confining legal aid to assistance in judicial proceedings misses the fact that many clients are not 'self-reliant' when it comes to solving their increasingly complex legal and bureaucratic problems.
-It also encourages litigation (which is compensated) in many situations that otherwise could have been solved with good legal advice on how to avoid litigation (which is not compensated).
+Legal aid may also be available for legal advice but only legal proceedings are imminent. cases is not available for (which is not compensated).

-Law: The Legal Aid Act ('Wet op de Rechtsbijstand') and additional regulations RULE SPECIFICATIONS EXCLUSIONS PROBLEMS CONDITIONS Clients Gross monthly income of all permanent members of the household above the age of 18 years and capital.
-In 2017 the maximum income to apply for legal aid is € 25.600 for a single household, to € 36.100 for couples or singles with children.
+Law: The Legal Aid Act ('Wet op de Rechtsbijstand') and additional regulations RULE SPECIFICATIONS EXCLUSIONS PROBLEMS CONDITIONS Glients Gross monthly income of all permanent members of the househol above the age of 18 years and capital.
+In 2017 the maximum income to appl for legal aid is € 25.600 for a single household, to € 36.100 for couples or singles with children.
 Children under 18 qualify with no financial test.
-Gross monthly income of all permanent members of the household above the age of 18 years and assets.
+Gross monthly income of all permanent members of the househol above the age of 18 years and assets.
 The applicant's assets must not exceed € 21,330 (2017).
 Applicants over 65 years of age are allowed higher assets.
 The reference year lies two years before the year of application.
-A client can request te Board to change the reference year, if the applicant's income and/or assets in the year of application has decreased substantially compared to that in the reference year.
+A clien can request te Board to change the reference year, if the applicant's income and/or assets in the year of application has decreased substantially compared to that in the reference year.
 This holds if the applicant's reference-year income and/or assets would not make him eligible for legal aid, whereas his present income and/or assets will.
 Lawyers To be entitled to accept legal aid cases, private lawyers need to be registered with the Legal Aid Board and to comply with a set of quality standards.
 These standards are set by the Bar.
 For some fields of law - criminal, mental health, asylum and immigration law, youth, family law - additional terms, set by the Legal Aid Board, apply.
 The lawyer must both have adequate expertise and sufficient experience in that particular field.
-Case The case must be serous enough and there must be a reasonable chance of success.
 The income threshold is widely viewed as too low, thus excluding a very large group of low to middle income who often cannot afford legal advice either.